 - Avoid overheating your body, especially in the first trimester.

-What types of exercise are best during pregnancy?
+What types of exercise are good choices during pregnancy?

 Most women can continue their pre-pregnancy exercise routine during pregnancy, but you may need to modify some activities.
 Listen to your body and stop when you feel too tired or if you feel dizziness, headaches, muscle weakness, nausea, chest pain, fewer fetal movements or have contractions.
 Don’t get discouraged: even mild to moderate exercise can help your fitness level and your mood.

+Avoid exercise or activities that can put you at risk of injury or falls.
 Contact sports such as ice hockey, soccer, and basketball could result in trauma to both you and your baby.
-Also, your risk of falling during activities such as gymnastics, horseback riding, and downhill skiing may be higher during pregnancy as a result of balance changes.
-Because of decreased oxygen, scuba diving and exercising at altitudes above 6,000 feet may not be recommended.
+Also, your risk of falling during activities such as gymnastics, horseback riding, jet skiing, water skiing, surfing and downhill skiing may be higher during pregnancy from balance changes.
+Avoid scuba diving and skydiving.
+Because of lower oxygen levels, exercising at altitudes above 6,000 feet may not be recommended.
+Check with your healthcare provider if you are wondering if you should try a certain type of exercise or activity.

+It depends on the training.
+Talk with your healthcare provider about your training and goals.
 As an athlete, you may need to modify your training program for safety in each stage of pregnancy.
-While there may be risk involved in physical activity for some pregnant women, most health care providers believe that the benefits of being active far outweigh the risks, even for those who wish to continue participation at an elite level.
+While there may be risk involved in physical activity for some pregnant women, most healthcare providers believe that the benefits of being active far outweigh the risks, even for those who wish to continue participation at an elite level.
 Your pre-pregnancy levels of fitness, as well your particular sport, must be taken into account when planning the intensity, duration, and frequency of exercise during pregnancy.

 If you regularly consult with medical advisors, and follow medical advice regarding your training, it is unlikely that your exercise program or sport will cause problems.
-However, it is typically advised that you not exercise at greater than 75% of your maximum heart rate during pregnancy.
-Discuss the safety and concerns of your particular sport or training program with your health care provider.
+Discuss the safety and concerns of your particular sport or training program with your healthcare provider.

 Studies have found that some athletes use supplementation to enhance performance.
 Few studies have been done to demonstrate the safety of various supplements during pregnancy.
-Be sure to consult a sports nutritionist as well as your physician if you are taking any sort of supplementation
+Be sure to consult a sports nutritionist as well as your physician if you are considering taking any sort of supplementation.
+MotherToBaby also has a fact sheet on herbal products at https://mothertobaby.org/fact-sheets/herbal-products-pregnancy/pdf/.

 When can I begin to exercise after giving birth?